When We Fight, We Fight To Win

 Settlement - $425,000.00

 C.S.W. v.
-Arreola - State Farm Insurance Company for Underinsured Motorist Claim
+Arreola - State Farm Insurance Company for Underinsured Motorist Claim (Cook County)

 Motor vehicle accident - C.S.W. was a pedestrian in a crosswalk struck by a vehicle being operated by Arreola who was unable to see due to her windshield being "fogged up."
 C.S.W. suffered a bilateral fracture of the right and left humerus, periorbital hematoma resulting in temporary left visual field deficits, and a concussion.